hindutva/hindutva.github.io/content/main/self-cultivation/ritual/_index.md

 ### Eligibility limitations

-- The [right to exclusivity](../communal-support/exclusivity/) (based on gender, stage of life, varNa, position etc..) naturall applies.
+- The [right to exclusivity](../communal-support/exclusivity/) (based on gender, stage of life, varNa, position etc..) naturally applies.